-When it comes to Dolphin Assisted Therapy or DAT, there are a lot of factors to consider more than just being around a dolphin for the first time.
+When it comes to Dolphin Assisted Therapy, or DAT, there are a lot of factors to consider more than just being around a dolphin for the first time.
 When families come to these programs, they are usually traveling.
 It could also be part of their vacation.
 Either way, this is a special trip; one you get excited for.
-The person there for the “healing” is in a completely new environment, which could elicit excitement, nervousness, confusion or another emotion that could change their behavior.
+The person there for the “healing” is in a completely new environment, which could elicit excitement, nervousness, confusion, or another emotion that could change their behavior.
 These conditions are usually not considered when the clients are experiencing DAT.

-Lori Marino, PhD. is the science director of the Nonhuman Rights Project, founder and executive director The Kimmela Center for Animal Advocacy, Inc. and Senior Lecturer in Neuroscience and Behavioral Biology and a Faculty Affiliate of the Center for Ethics at Emory University.
+Lori Marino, PhD. is the science director of the Nonhuman Rights Project, founder and executive director of The Kimmela Center for Animal Advocacy, Inc., Senior Lecturer in Neuroscience and Behavioral Biology, and a Faculty Affiliate of the Center for Ethics at Emory University.
 In 2013, she published an essay on Aeon called “Dolphins are not healers.”
 The essay is based on years of dolphin research.
 In it, she debunks the myth that dolphins can heal the ill.
 She acknowledges that dolphins, like any wild animal, can be aggressive and a danger to humans, using an example of a girl who had her hand bitten by a dolphin at Sea World, Orlando.
 Since Marino’s essay was published, there have been more bites.

 “While there exist numerous published studies purporting to demonstrate positive results from DAT, none so far has controlled for feel-good and placebo effects,” Marino explains, “Most don’t even include a minimal control group, which would provide some measure of whether even general short-term feel-good effects are due to the dolphin or to other salient factors, such as being in the water, being given conventional tasks, getting increased attention from others, and so forth.
 Because none of these components of the DAT situation are disentangled, there remains no credibility to the claim that DAT offers effective therapy.”

 Susan Casey, the author of Voices in the Ocean: A Journey into the Wild and Haunting World of Dolphins, echoes the same sentiment in an interview with NPR, “…you pay $5,000 or some extraordinary amount of money and they get into a swimming pool with a dolphin and somehow they’re going to be fixed, and that is not supported by science at all.
-It’s, of course, a novel experience, it’s a charismatic animal, it’s something that would be fun to do under any circumstance, but this idea of putting more dolphins into concrete tanks and charging astronomical fees and promising something that is really not being delivered, it really is kind of shameful.”
+It’s, of course, a novel experience, their a charismatic animal, and it’s something that would be fun to do under any circumstance, but this idea of putting more dolphins into concrete tanks and charging astronomical fees and promising something that is really not being delivered, it really is kind of shameful.”

 If Not Fun, What Are You Supporting?

-By participating in DAT, or even going to amusement parks and zoos that feature dolphin shows, you’re are not only supporting cruelty in the form of captivity but the cruelty involved in the wild-caught dolphin trade.
+By participating in DAT, or even going to amusement parks and zoos that feature dolphin shows, you are not only supporting cruelty in the form of captivity but the cruelty involved in the wild-caught dolphin trade.

-Not only are the dolphins unable to experience a life intended for them, they contract foreign diseases while locked away in tanks.
-For instance, dolphins in the Mirage Hotel in Las Vegas have suffered from a contagious disease called the pox, caused by stress and poor general health according to the National Institute of Health.
+Not only are the dolphins unable to experience a life intended for them, but they also contract foreign diseases while locked away in tanks.
+For instance, dolphins in the Mirage Hotel in Las Vegas have suffered from a contagious disease called pox, caused by stress and poor general health according to the National Institute of Health.
 Is the suffering of these amazing animals worth it?